Need Help? Call the 24-hour Crisis line (Toll Free): 1-(800)-584-3578

 Purpose and Function

-YFC is the Family, Youth, and System Partner Round Table (FYSPRT) for the North Sound region of Washington State, which includes Snohomish, Skagit, Whatcom, Island, and San Juan Counties.
-YFC, and all Washington State FYSPRTs, provides an equitable forum for families, youth, systems, and communities to discuss issues related to the child/youth behavioral health system of care.
-YFC strengthens sustainable resources by providing community-based approaches to address the individualized behavioral health needs of children, youth, and families.
-YFC leverages the experiences and expertise of all participants dedicated to building seamless behavioral health services, and:
+YFC is the Family, Youth, System Partner Roundtable (FYSPRT) for the North Sound region of Washington State.
+This includes Snohomish, Skagit, Whatcom, Island, and San Juan Counties.
+YFC, and all WA State FYSPRTs, provides an equitable forum for families, youth, system partners, and communities to discuss issues related to the child/youth behavioral health (mental health and substance use) System of Care (SOC).
+YFC strengthens sustainable resources by facilitating the creation of community-based approaches to address the individualized behavioral health needs of children, youth, young adults, and their caregivers.
+YFC leverages the experiences and expertise of all participants dedicated to building seamless behavioral health services according to goals and action steps identified in the Work Plan.
+Additionally, YFC:

 -